-Board Members should not directly participate in complaint handling and resolution or investigations.
+Board Members shall not directly participate in complaint handling and resolution or investigations.
 To do so would subject the Board Member to disqualification in any future disciplinary action against the licensee.

-Board Members should not discuss pending disciplinary matters with any parties to such matters, including the respondent, his/her attorney, BCE enforcement staff, and DAGs.
-If a Board Member is contacted by a party to a disciplinary matter, the Board Member should refer the individual to the

-Executive Officer.
-When in doubt, the Board Member should seek advice from the Executive Officer or the Board's Legal Counsel.
+Board Members shall not discuss pending disciplinary matters with any parties to such matters, including the respondent, his/her attorney, Board enforcement staff, and DAGs.
+If a Board Member is contacted by a party regarding a disciplinary matter, the Board Member shall refer the individual to the EO.
+When in doubt, the Board Member shall seek advice from the EO or the Board's Legal Counsel.